|SOUSA/ABA/OSTWALD AWARD — CASH PRIZE OF $5,000|

 * Composer Biography (This should include private teachers and schools attended)

 7. Receipt of entries will be verified by an email reply from the Committee Chair.
 Candidates who have not received a confirmation within one week are encouraged to resubmit or contact the Committee Chair.

-8. After the final round of judging is complete in December, the winner will be notified by a member of ABA and an announcement will be posted on the ABA website.
-The winning work will be performed at the 2020 American Bandmasters Association Convention.
+8. After the final round of judging is complete in September, the winner will be notified by a member of ABA and an announcement will be posted on the ABA website.
+The winning work will be performed at the 2021 American Bandmasters Association Convention in Lawrence, KS.
 Depending on the length of the work, the ABA may decide to use an abbreviated version of the winning composition at this performance.

 9. The winning composer will receive a cash prize of $5,000.
 The prize entitles the ABA to performance rights at future ABA conventions.
-The composer must furnish a score and a set of parts at no charge to ABA.
+The composer must furnish a score and a set of parts at no charge to ABA, as well as the rights to release a recording of the ABA convention performance.
+Winning Composers are encouraged to attend the convention performance.
 Some travel expenses will be paid by the ABA in order to help facilitate the composer’s attendance at the convention.

 10. The Committee reserves the option of withholding the award, a decision that would be reached by no less than a 75% majority.